Research Education, Training and Career Development

 Regulatory Knowledge and Support

-UC and its AHC have two separate Offices of Research Compliance and Regulatory Affairs (ORCRA) in which the IRBs for UC and CCHMC reside.
+UC and its AHC have two separate Offices of Research Compliance and Regulatory Affairs (ORCRA) in which the IRBs for UC and Cincinnati Children's reside.
 There has been increasing integration of these programs through an AHC IRB Advisory Committee, a Research Cabinet formed by the Senior Associate Dean for Research, and an AHC ORCRA Advisory Committee.
-To better harmonize IRB activities across the AHC, Click Commerce®, which is already in use at CCHMC, will be installed at UC during the first quarter of 2012.
+To better harmonize IRB activities across the AHC, Click Commerce®, which is already in use at Cincinnati Children's, will be installed at UC during the first quarter of 2012.
 Work is continuing with the 17 hospitals in the Greater Cincinnati metropolitan area to identify and remediate obstacles to multisite research within our community.
 Much of the preliminary ground work has been completed during 2010-11, beginning with an agreement to develop uniform informed consent forms.
 During the last year, the CCTST has sponsored cross-campus town hall meetings for education and debate related to biobanking, responsible authorship, and ethical exceptions and expectations related to informed consent.

 Community Engagement and Research

-The 32-member Community Partner Council, which has met quarterly, has provided input directed at ensuring bidirectional relationships between the community and the AHC, including a community perspective regarding consent for specimen collection in the biobanking initiative developed at CCHMC.
+The 32-member Community Partner Council, which has met quarterly, has provided input directed at ensuring bidirectional relationships between the community and the AHC, including a community perspective regarding consent for specimen collection in the biobanking initiative developed at Cincinnati Children's.
 Within the practice-based research networks, 17 family medicine practices have been added to the Cincinnati Lifespan Practice Research Consortium and 18 pediatric practices have been added to the Cincinnati Pediatric Research Group.
-We awarded 7 Community Health Grants totaling $93,000 in areas of obesity; infant mortality, including prevention and prenatal care; and mental health.
+We awarded seven Community Health Grants totaling $93,000 in areas of obesity; infant mortality, including prevention and prenatal care; and mental health.
 The second class of 15 graduated from our Community Leaders Institute (CLI), a 6-week course to develop leaders in community research and community-based participatory research (CBPR).
-The first 2 classes have succeeded in obtaining $2.5 million in grants for their community-based organizations utilizing skills obtained from the CLI.
+The first two classes have succeeded in obtaining $2.5 million in grants for their community-based organizations utilizing skills obtained from the CLI.
 The CLI is becoming a national model; the UCLA and UK CTSAs are planning to develop them.
 The Community Engagement Speaker Series featuring a number of prominent national leaders, and Community Engagement Roundtables have been quite successful.

 Translational Technologies and Resources